projectpier/projectpier/readme.txt

 will tell you if your server is not configured to support InnoDB.
 This is easy to fix:

 1. Open your MySQL options file, the file name is my.cnf (Linux) - usually at /etc/my.cnf or my.ini (Windows) - usually at c:/windows/my.ini.
+If you are using the Uniform Server on Windows, the file will be named 'my-small' and will need to be edited with a unix compatible editor such as PSPad or EditPad Lite.
 2. Comment the skip-innodb line by adding # in front of it (like #skip-innodb).
 3. It would also be good to increase max_allowed_packet to ensure that you'll be able to upload files larger than 1MB.
 Just add this